Adyfajar/Adyfajar.github.io/content/_index.md

       text: |-
         I am actively involved in the development of new innovations, Here are some of my main focuses:

-        - development of applications to support the export of domestic umkm products
         - Developing Python learning modules that have been registered in Haki
         - Currently I am creating a business Application development to support the export of domestic umkm     products
     design: